Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Methods

+The baseline all-reduce operations are further optimized with multiple processes per GPU.
 Each GPU on a node is assigned to an equal number of unique processes, as exemplified in Figure~\ref{fig:allreduce_ppg}.
 In this example, there are two processes per GPU, displayed as red and blue outlines.
 The buffers to be reduced are partitioned evenly across the multiple processes per node.

 Assuming there are \texttt{PPG} processes per GPU, each process $r$ on a node has a local rank $l_{r} \leftarrow r \mod{\texttt{PPG}}$.
 Each process with local rank $l_{r} = 0$ is assigned as a leader process.
 The leader process creates the full buffer to be reduced on its corresponding device.
 After the buffer is created, the leader extracts its Inter-Process Communication (IPC) memory handle with \texttt{(cuda/hip)GetIPCMemHandle}.
 This memory handle is then broadcast to all processes assigned to the given GPU.
 Each non-leader process gains access to the shared device pointer by opening the received memory handle, using \texttt{(cuda/hip)IpcOpenMemHandle}.